Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Vaccine policy evaluation

 \subsection{COVID-19 bandit}

-In the COVID-19 setting, we aim to find the prevention strategy that minimizes the attack rate, with regards to infections or hospitalisations.
-The attack rate in terms of infections (\infections) is the proportion of the population that was infected at the end of the simulation.
-The hospitalisation attack rate (\hospitalisations) corresponds to the proportion of the population hospitalised at the end of the simulation.
+In the COVID-19 setting, we aim to find the prevention strategy that minimizes the proportion of the population affected at the end of the simulation (i.e., the attack rate, abbreviated as AR).
+This rate can be estimated with regards to infections (\infections) or hospitalisations (\hospitalisations).
 To minimize the attack rate, we take the complement as a reward signal: $1-\infections$ for infections and $1-\hospitalisations$ for hospitalisations.

 Given the 5 age groups and 2 vaccine types, with no vaccine as a third option, the bandit would have a total of $3^5$ arms.
 In order not to waste any vaccines, we disregard all arms that do not use both types of vaccines, which results in a bandit with 180 arms.